 His face expressed sorrow and stupefaction.
 In his mouth was carried the confiscated bone.
 He lay it before Clever.

-"You professed to be lost children of a usurped king."
+“You lied to me.”
+The Hound reproached her.
+“You professed to be lost children of a usurped king.”

-"You promised dance and song for a bit of bread," he murmured as if remembering a long ago festival.
+“You promised dance and song for a bit of bread,” he murmured, as if remembering a long ago festival.